quill18/VideoSummarize/README.md

 ## Features

-- **Local Transcription**: Uses OpenAI Whisper for high-quality, local speech-to-text processing
+- **Local Transcription**: Uses OpenAI Whisper for high-quality, local speech-to-text processing (this is done on your local machine, for free)
-- **AI-Powered Summaries**: Generates contextual episode summaries with OpenAI's API
+- **AI-Powered Summaries**: Generates contextual episode summaries with OpenAI's API (this requires an API key) TODO: Add support for local LLMs / OpenRouter / etc...
-- **Let's Play Optimized**: Specialized prompts for gaming content with episode context and TODOs
 - **Smart Processing**: Automatically skips already-processed files
-- **Parallel Processing**: Transcription and summarization run simultaneously for efficiency
+- **Parallel Processing**: Transcription and summarization run simultaneously for better speed
 - **Multiple Formats**: Supports MP4, MP3, WAV, M4A, MPEG, WEBM, and MPGA files

 ## Prerequisites

 - Python 3.8 or higher
 - FFmpeg (required by Whisper for video processing)
-- OpenAI API key
+- OpenAI API key (for summarizing)

 ### Installing FFmpeg